Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 To ensure consistency, teams often use **reporting templates**.
 These templates define how information should be structured and presented, such as test progress reports, test execution reports and test summary reports.

+For larger projects, governance may include a **test steering committee** or **change control board** that reviews major decisions, resolves conflicts and approves changes to strategy or scope.

+**Conflict resolution** Governance defines escalation paths when testers and developers disagree on defect severity, when stakeholders dispute release readiness, or when resource constraints force scope reductions.
+The escalation path typically moves from Test Lead -> QA Manager -> Project Manager -> Steering Committee.

 Test governance also defines **roles and responsibilities** related to communication.
 The test lead typically shares status reports, testers update execution results and stakeholders review reports and make decisions based on the information provided.

 Without proper governance and communication, testing activities may become uncoordinated and lack visibility.
-Important issues may not be reported in time, and decisions may be delayed.
+Important issues may not be reported in time and decisions may be delayed.

 Defining governance and communication ensures that testing activities are controlled, information is shared effectively and all stakeholders remain aligned throughout the project.